 For parents of high school children, it's never too early to start researching scholarship and grant opportunities.
 To help offset the rising costs of tuition and related college expenses, advanced preparation is key.

 Luckily, military children can benefit from special college scholarships if a parent joined the Army, Navy, Marines, Air Force, or Coast Guard.
-For example, the Air Force offers the General Henry H. Arnold Education Grand Program, while the Army provides an Army Scholarship Foundation.
+For example, the Air Force offers the General Henry H. Arnold Education Grant Program, while the Army provides an Army Scholarship Foundation.

-Every year, American Veterans (AMVETS) awards six $4,000 scholarships ($1,000 per year for four years) to help offset fees associated with attending an undergraduate, technical, or trade program in pursuit of a degree, certification or license.
-Applicants must be a child or grandchild of a U.S. Veteran and maintain a 3.0 high-school GPA.
+Every year, American Veterans (AMVETS) awards six $4,000 scholarships ($1,000 per year for four years) to help offset fees associated with attending an undergraduate, technical, or trade program in pursuit of a degree, certification, or license.
+Applicants must be a child or grandchild of a U.S. veteran and maintain a 3.0 high-school GPA.
 AMVETS also awards three $4,000 scholarships to children of veterans.

 The Fleet Reserve Association (FRA) offers numerous scholarships to children of service members in the Navy, Marine Corps, and Coast Guard.
 Recipients must be full-time students enrolled at an accredited college or university in the United States.
-Awards are provided up to $5,000 to individuals pursuing college and graduate degrees, and the foundation provides about $100,000 each year to recepients in need.
+Awards are provided up to $5,000 to individuals pursuing college and graduate degrees, and the foundation provides about $100,000 each year to recipients in need.

-Researching, applying for, and receiving scholarships or grants is a time consuming, and often very frustrating process.
-Chances are, you won't get every one you apply for, so it's important to be patient.
+Researching, applying for, and receiving scholarships or grants is a time-consuming, and often very frustrating process.
+Chances are, you won't get every scholarship or grant you apply for, so it's important to be patient.
 To increase the chance that your child will land a scholarship, it's worth spending time on each organization's website, carefully reading over the guidelines, requirements, and deadlines.
 Making a mistake in your paperwork or your online application could ruin your chances of getting the financial support you and your child deserve.